freifunk-gluon/gluon/docs/dev/basics.rst

 the code in the project is formatted in the same way.
 The following rules
 apply:

-- use tabs instead of spaces (set your editor to show tabs as two spaces)
+- use tabs instead of spaces (set your editor to show tabs as two spaces.)
+Only exceptions are Makefiles, that need spaces in some places (for example the Package definition)
 - trailing whitespaces must be eliminated

 Developing Packages